elanmart/cbp-translate/README.md

 # 1.1 The main idea

-I finally got around to play [Cyberpunk 2077](https://www.gog.com/en/game/cyberpunk_2077) the other day, and I noticed that the game has one interesting feature:
+I finally got around to playing [Cyberpunk 2077](https://www.gog.com/en/game/cyberpunk_2077) the other day, and I noticed that the game has one interesting feature:

 when a character speaks a foreign language, the text first appears above them in the original form, and then gets sort of live-translated into English.